yinkaisheng/Python-UIAutomation-for-Windows/readme.md

 See Control.\_\_init\_\_ for the comment of the parameters
 See automation_notepad_py3.py for a detailed example

+**If automation.py can't print the controls you see.
+Maybe the controls were built by DirectUI(or CustomControl), not UI Frameworks supplied by Microsoft.
+In order to support UIAutomation, a UI Framework must implement [UI Automation Provider](https://msdn.microsoft.com/en-us/library/windows/desktop/ee671597(v=vs.85).aspx).**

+A Microsoft UI Automation provider is a software object that exposes an element of an application's UI so that accessibility client applications can retrieve information about the element and invoke its functionality.
+In general, each control or other distinct element in a UI has a provider.

+Microsoft includes a provider for each of the standard controls that are supplied with Microsoft Win32, Windows Forms, and Windows Presentation Foundation (WPF).
+This means that the standard controls are automatically exposed to UI Automation clients; you do not need to implement any accessibility interfaces for the standard controls.

+If your application includes any custom controls, you need to implement UI Automation providers for those controls to make them accessible to accessibility client applications.
+You also need to implement providers for any third party controls that do not include a provider.
+You implement a provider by implementing UI Automation provider interfaces and control pattern interfaces.

 --------------------------------------------------------------------------------
 Another UI tool inspectX86.exe or inspectX64.exe supplied by Microsoft can also be used to see the UI elements.